Constantinos Georgiades: Apollon Limassol

 Frustrated at not getting a chance at Digenis, he left the club, He became a free-agent and pursued his luck elsewhere.
 After some trials with Apollon Limassol, the coach Bernd Stange signed him for the club.
 Unfortunately for him, he was not eligible to play until January 2007 and by that time Stange quit his post for personal reasons.
-Georgiades tried to break his way into the team but the imposing figure of Łukasz Sosin, the championship's top scorer for three straight years, was blocking him.
+Georgiades tried to break his way into the team but the imposing figure of Łukasz Sosin, the championship's top scorer for three consecutive seasons, was blocking him.
 At the end of the season Apollon hired Sinisa Gogic as the manager and without even seeing Georgiades play, he told him to find a new club.
 A new search began with the hope that this time he would find a club where he would play regularly.

 Ethnikos Achnas

 The next path of his career was Ethnikos Achnas.
 At the beginning of the 2007–2008 season Georgiades featured in the first match against Nea Salamina where Achna lost 2–0.
 He did not feature again until the 7th day of the season against Anorthosis.
 He featured again for a cup match and at the next match with APOEL, scored his first goal in the Cypriot championship.
-On 2 December, Georgiades put an impressive performance once again this time against his old club Apollon opening the score with a powerful header and helped Ethnikos to win after 5 straight defeats.
+On 2 December, Georgiades put an impressive performance once again this time against his old club Apollon opening the score with a powerful header and helped Ethnikos to win following 5 consecutive defeats.